✓ Updated June 2026

 • Storage zone: dresser, closet, under-bed bins

 Zones don’t have to be physically separate.
-They just need to be defined enough that you know where things belong.
+They just need to be defined enough that you know where things belong and where they go when they’re not in use.

 Where to Put the Mini Fridge

-Mini fridges are heavy and put out heat.
+Mini fridges are heavy and generate heat.
 A few practical placement considerations:

 • Near an outlet without running cords across walking paths

-• Low and accessible — at floor level under a desk or beside a dresser is common
+• Low and accessible, at floor level under a desk or beside a dresser is most common

 If you and your roommate are both bringing mini fridges, talk before you arrive.
 Two mini fridges in one small room is usually unnecessary and takes up space both of you could use better.